asariko1/app_troubleshoot/README.md

 # app_troubleshoot
-just a demo to create an AI bot to solve app related tehnical issues.
+just a demo to create a live AI bot to solve app related tehnical issues.